All the best experiences

 Number of reviews

 Mount Kirkjufell is named for its resemblance to a church steeple, translated directly to “church mountain” in English.
-Lately, it has taken on another name, Arrowhead mountain, thanks to its use in the Game of Thrones series.
+Lately, it has taken on another name, Arrowhead Mountain, thanks to its appearance in the Game of Thrones television series.

 Call it what you will — Mount Kirkjufell's unique shape and stunning natural surroundings make it a must-see stop on a tour of West Iceland.